Assisting Families?….Knowing how is half the battle

-One Door's Carer Services, in collaboration with Education & Training, have created a suite of workshops known as “Assisting Families”.
+One Door's Carer Services, in collaboration with our Education & Training team, have created a suite of workshops known as “Assisting Families”.

 Specifically designed for families, carers and friends of those living with mental illness, these workshops are relaxed, caring and value the lived experience framework.
 Families can build on their knowledge and skills, and enjoy the support of others in similar situations.